r1cdev/touchosc-reaktor-toybox-tp/USER_GUIDE.md

 <br>

 > [!IMPORTANT]
-> **PLAY Reaktor in EXT - Reason clock mode.** . **SPACE BAR** is used to Play/Stop Reaktor.
+> **PLAY Reaktor in EXT - Reason clock mode** . **SPACE BAR** is used to Play/Stop Reaktor.
 The template sends a **space bar** keystroke when you press the Play/Stop button.
 The **focus** over the Reaktor window is required to work.
 If you have a Stream Deck device it will help for your workflow.